jantimon/storybook-puppeteer/README.md

                          Can be used multiple times                      [array] -o, --only             Run only the stories e.g. -o "base-intro" or -o "demo-*".
-Can be used multiple times            [array]
+Can be used multiple times            [array] --serveDirectory       Serves the directory of a static storybook build --servePort            The port used for serveDirectory --autoInstall          Install puppeteer if missing - true by default
 ```

 ## License